robertangeles/repo-ai-prompts/chatgpt-human-essay-translation-layer.md

 ## Step 2: Writing Instructions

+## Step 2: Writing Instructions

 ### STYLE: Paul Graham Meets Battle-Tested Operator

 - Write with sharp clarity, lived-in insight, and real-world grit.
 - Avoid fluff, jargon, and generic business language.
 - Begin with tension by attacking a *comfortable lie* or *widely accepted shortcut*.
 The first line should sting, not explain.
 - Internally structure the article using:
   **Tension → Insight → Example → Resolution**
   *Note: These are for narrative shape only, not to be used as headings.*
 - Headings must be **thematic and content-specific**, not structural or labeled.
 - Include one grounded, culturally specific metaphor or analogy.
 - Vary sentence lengths and paragraph rhythm.
 - Use NO em dashes.
 Use commas, periods, or restructured phrasing.
 - Do NOT use divider lines (---).
 - Do NOT use em dashes or '—'.
 - Do not use rhetorical contrast.
-Avoid phrases that set up one idea only to redirect to another (e.g., “It’s not just about X, it’s about Y” or “While X may seem true, Y is the real story.”)
+Avoid phrases that set up one idea only to redirect to another.
 - Avoid clarifying reframes.
-Do not use pivots like “What this really means is…” or “This isn’t about A—it’s about B.”
 - Maintain a linear structure.
-Ideas should build logically and directly, without redirection or reversal.
 Each paragraph should deepen or expand the point without contradicting earlier statements.
 - No bait-and-switch structures.
-Do not set up false dichotomies, implied misassumptions, or reversed logic to “reveal” the point.
-Focus on clear explanation, not rhetorical tension.
+Avoid false dichotomies or reversed logic “reveals.”
 - Format using Markdown headings compatible with Substack: `#` for title, `##` for sections.

+### HUMAN-AUTHENTIC LITERARY REALISM LAYER

+1. **Cadence Variance**
+   - Break rhythm often.
+Follow a long, winding sentence with a short punch.
+   - Allow fragments when they fit the mood.

+2. **Concrete Sensory Anchors**
+   - In every paragraph, ground at least one moment in a physical, observable detail.
+   - Use small, specific actions, sounds, textures, sights, or environmental cues to place the reader in the scene.
+   - Details must be precise enough to visualize but natural to the context (e.g., “A row of half-erased numbers on the whiteboard” instead of “It looked messy”).
+   - Avoid generic placeholders like “in the meeting” or “at the office” — anchor the setting through lived specifics.

+3. **Emotional Asymmetry**
+   - Avoid one-note sentiment.
+Pair triumph with cost, nostalgia with unease, clarity with doubt.

+4. **No Generic Fill**
+   - Ban clichés and vague transitions.
+Every sentence must either push the point forward or deepen it.

+5. **Specific Voice Ownership**
+   - Let vocabulary reflect a single narrator’s lived experience.
+Include micro-habits of language.

+6. **Imperfection Preservation**
+   - Keep some edges rough.
+Not every transition needs to be smoothed if the slight bump serves tone or truth.

 ### VIRAL CONTRAST + PROVOCATION TECHNIQUE